 -Mary SanGiovanni, Bram Stoker nominated author of THE HOLLOWER trilogy

 "...I loved the world building in this, the attention to detail and the portrayal of the characters.
 Heidi has a talent for making them so real.
 The writing is flawless and descriptive, and all the premises and reactions believable and consistent.
 The bad guys completely gave me the creeps..."

 "The action and romance are seamlessly woven together, transporting us and leaving us petulant for more when the story is over."

--from the foreword by Dana Marton, New York Times best selling author of THE THIRD SCROLL
+-from the foreword by Dana Marton, New York Times best selling author of the HARDSTORM SAGA series

 "GREENSHIFT gives readers a delightfully malicious villain and a thrilling climax that had me on the edge of my seat and left me gasping for breath when all was said and done.
 Fans of Sci-Fi Romance are sure to enjoy this romance and action-packed novel."

 -S.A.
 Sullivan, author of THE HAUNTED HOUSEWIVES OF ALLISTER, ALABAMA